marko-js/marko/README.md

 	- Utilizes [Marko templates](https://github.com/raptorjs/marko) (an HTML-based templating language) for the view
 	- Supports stateful and stateless widgets
 	- No complex class hierarchy
-	- Simple, declarative event binding for both DOM and custom events
+	- Simple, declarative event binding for both native DOM events and custom events
 	- Lifecycle management for widgets (easily destroy and create widgets)
 	- Events bubble up and view state changes trickle down
 	- Only need to understand a few concepts to get started